imAnujMishra/SmartRetailPro/README.md

 # SmartRetailPro

-"SmartRetailPro: A Python-based retail management system for streamlined transactions, inventory management, and sales tracking.
-User-friendly interface, efficient JSON data storage.
-Simplify retail operations with SmartRetailPro."
+SmartRetailPro is a Python-based retail management system designed for streamlined transactions, inventory management, and sales tracking.

+## Features
+- User-friendly interface
+- Efficient JSON data storage
+- Transaction processing
+- Inventory management
+- Sales tracking

+## Usage
+- Display the menu to view available products and prices.
+- Enter customer details and select products to purchase.
+- The system automatically updates inventory and generates sales logs.

+## Contributing
+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.